mx-2/3d-fix/Risen3/README.md

 # Risen 3 3D vision fix
 ========

-This work in progress fix aims to make the game "Risen 3" 3D vision ready.
+This fix aims to make the game "Risen 3" 3D vision ready.
 It is only tested with the 64bit version of the game.
 Profile, based on Prototype, fixes a lot of halo issues.

 #####What is fixed:
-- HUD moved to depth
+- HUD and crosshair moved to depth
 - Halos
 - Shadows
 - Point lights